cancogen-virus-seq/portal-gateway/README.md

-# VirusSeq API
+# VirusSeq Gateway

-Development of the Data Access Control API
+Development of the back-end gateway service for the VirusSeq Portal-ui

 ## Documentation